beth-ruff/marathons-sinatra-project/README.md

-# Marathon Sinatra Project
+# Marathons Sinatra Project

-Welcome to the Marathon Sinatra App.
+Welcome to the Marathons Sinatra App.
 Once logged in, you can view a marathon index and add, edit, or delete your own marathons.

 ## Installation